Mastodon

 Should I use an ISA or a pension (SIPP)?

 Both, ideally.
 An ISA gives you flexible, tax-free access to your money at any time.
-A SIPP locks your money away until age 57 (rising to 58 in 2028) but gives you tax relief on contributions - the government effectively tops up your investment by 20-45% depending on your tax bracket.
+A SIPP locks your money away until age 57 (from April 2028) but gives you tax relief on contributions - the government effectively tops up your investment by 20-45% depending on your tax bracket.
 For money you will not need until retirement, a SIPP is hard to beat.
 For everything else, use an ISA.

 Further Reading: